 Local Plan Policy Equalities Groups- Is the effect Neutral, Positive or Negative?
-Socio Economic Impact (including poverty) Explanation and Evidence Age Disability Gender Reassignment Race Religion Sexual Orientation Marriage & Civil Partnership Pregnancy & Maternity Human rights poverty Section 1 Mautual Novitral Novemb Novitral Novitral Neutral Marring Marriage Neutral Doolting OT00 1 11 1 ST03: Bassetlaw Garden Village Neutral Neutral Neutral Neutral Neutral Neutral Neutral Neutral Neutral Positive ST03 sets out the key principles for developing the Bassetlaw Garden Village.
-The policy is written positively and there is no negative discrimination of any of the protected characteristics.
-ST03 is expected to deliver a positive impact on the socio economic consideration as the site will deliver a brand new green-agenda led settlement in Bassetlaw that will provide the ideal location to live, work and play.
-ST04: Bassetlaw Garden Village Spatial Design Framework Positive Positive Neutral Neutral Neutral Neutral Neutral Neutral Neutral Neutral ST04 sets out the main spatial design framework of the Bassetlaw Garden Village.
+Socio Economic Impact (including poverty) Explanation and Evidence Age Disability Gender Re- assignment Race Religion Sexual Orientation Marriage & Civil Partnership Pregnancy & Maternity Human rights , percity, Section 1 ST3: Bassetlaw Garden Village Design Framework Neutral Neutral Neutral Neutral Neutral Neutral Neutral Neutral Neutral Positive ST3 sets out the main spatial design framework of the Bassetlaw Garden Village.
 The policy aims to deliver a high quality design master plan that will ensure an appropriate development of the Garden Village.
 The policy is written positively and there is no negative discrimination of any of the protected characteristics.
-ST04 is expected to impact
+ST3 is expected to impact the age and disability characteristics in a positive manner, as the site is due to deliver a broad range of housing that also includes specialist housing.
+Furthermore, the site's spatial framework is expected to provide access for all.
+ST4: Bassetlaw Garden Village Positive Positive Neutral Neutral Neutral Neutral Neutral Neutral Neutral Neutral ST4 sets out the key principles for developing the Bassetlaw Garden Village.
+The policy is written positively and there is no negative discrimination of